eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 The DDS publisher is acting as a server of types.

-Fast DDS does not send the Data Type information by default, it must be configured to do so.
+Fast DDS does not send the DataType information by default, it must be configured to do so.

 Complex types
 ============